 Why Hitler did not like the Jewish people is something that is regularly discussed when studying The holocaust which resulted in 6 million Jews being killed in an act of genocide.

-In addition to Jews, other groups were targeted and victims of genocide including gypsies, homosexuals, the disabled, addicts, communists and any other detractors to the Nazi party.
+In addition to Jews, other groups that were targeted and victims of genocide included gypsies, homosexuals, the disabled, addicts, political opposition, communists and any other detractors to the Nazi party.